 - 6th phase: Your order goes out to be delivered and is checked out of the system;

 Awesome, right?
-Making pizza is just one of the many actions you coexist with and you don’t even think of as a process.
-Let’s think about your small company you keep saying is too small to have processes, shall we?
+Making pizza is just one of the many actions you coexist with and don’t even think of as a process.
+Let’s think about the small company you keep saying is too small to have processes, shall we?

 It allows you to organize and standardize any process, from a simple one such as making pizza to a more complex such as software development.
 You can explore the available process templates, specially developed to help you save your time when managing your own processes – they give you a base to create your processes – or create your very own processes from scratch.